microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SCAuditConfigurationPolicy/readme.md

 ## Description

-This resource configures an Audit COnfigurationPolicy in Security and Compliance Center.
+This resource configures an Audit ConfigurationPolicy in Security and Compliance Center.